Who We Are

 An introduction to the language of art and design (space, line, shape, value, texture and color) and the principle of composition for both two-dimensional and three-dimensional art.
 A series of hands-on projects will reinforce these concepts.
 Students are expected to take this course before taking major level courses in Art.

-Required art and media design major courses 45 hours
+Required art and media design major courses 45 credits

 In this hands-on course students will learn the fundamentals of photography, including how to use 35 mm manual and SLR cameras, and how ISO, shutter speed, film, light, and composition affect the outcome of an image.
 Students will also learn a range of photographic processing techniques, Photoshop, and printing processes in the development of a print portfolio.